-Our team of consultants, can be employed for a half day session of one-on-one training, patient supervision and advice.
+Our team of consultants can be employed for a half day session of one-on-one training, patient supervision and advice.

-Training is tailored to the individual requirements of the pharmacy covering all operational aspects of running a travel clinic within a pharmacy.
+Training is tailored to the individual requirements of the pharmacy, covering all operational aspects of running a travel clinic within a pharmacy.
 This can take place either at the pharmacy premises or, if preferred, at another pharmacy travel clinic where the pharmacist can “practise” with live patients.

 There truly is a gap in the market for good independent travel clinics.
-Currently there are a few private travel clinics mostly based in large city centres or existing as part of a company such as Trailfinders.
+Currently there are a few private travel clinics, mostly based in large city centres or existing as part of a company such as Trailfinders.
 Although these travel clinics do offer a complete vaccination service, they are few and far between and their costs are prohibitively high.
 Although some doctors do offer some prescriptions for travel vaccinations, most do not offer the entire range of treatments and indeed most travel treatments are not available on the NHS.
 Often patients find that they can get one or two sets of treatments or vaccinations from their GP but have to hunt around for the remaining prescriptions.
-The reality is that for most people there simply is nowhere that offers a complete travel clinic service.
+The reality is that for a lot of people there simply is nowhere that offers a complete travel clinic service.